iEngage/java-sdk/docs/IdeaApi.md

 <a name="getRecommendIdeas"></a>
 # **getRecommendIdeas**
-> VerveResponseIdeaList getRecommendIdeas(start, end, loggedInUserId, accessToken, clientToken, fields)
+> VerveResponseIdeaList getRecommendIdeas(start, end, requesterId, clientToken, fields, accessToken)

 Get the list of recommended ideas